-Typically, the number that seems to always get tossed around is about 10%.
-So if they sold their business for $5 million, they’d give $500k of the sale to the charity of their choice.
+Typically, the donation amount that seems to always get tossed around is about 10%.
+So if you sold your business for $5 million, you would give $500k of the sale to the charity of your choice.
 This is definitely a noble and altruistic action.
 It is also important to note that a lot of people take different approaches to accomplishing this.
-I’m going to give you a little insight on how you can do just that.
+I’m going to give you a little insight into how you can do just that.
 All the while, maximizing the money that you end up pocketing.
 Let’s look at some numbers to give you an idea.

 Here’s an example of a sale I happen to be working on.
 Some clients of mine stand to gross right about $10 million after the sale of their company is complete.
 The owners want to give $1 million of those proceeds to a charity.
 In this particular case, it happens to be a religious organization.
 Originally they planned to gift the money after the sale.
 So after receiving the $10 million they would pay taxes and gift the million dollar contribution to the charity of their choice.